cristianodiniz/RockPaperScissorKotlin/README.md

 Cristiano Diniz Pinto, cristianodp@gmail.com

 ## License
-Chamada is available under the Apache License 2.0.
+RockPaperScissorKotlin is available under the Apache License 2.0.
 See the LICENSE file for more info.